kitcnya/crkbd/readme.md

 This is for entering numbers quickly like using number keypad.
 F9 key is not wrong!
 It is used in Excel.
-I'm still at a loss as to which keys to include and where to place them.

-From Layer 0, TT(2) allows this map enabled momentally or alternatively.

 ![Layout 2](docs/L2.png "Layer 2")